outpaddling/LPJS/README.md

     on macOS hosts.

     [This script](https://github.com/outpaddling/LPJS/blob/main/Utils/qemu-freebsd-guest.sh)
-    will very quickly create and launch a Qemu based FreeBSD VM on an Intel or Arm Mac.
+    will very quickly create and launch a Qemu-based FreeBSD VM on an Intel or Arm Mac with Qemu installed.
+FreeBSD is a good choice, as the project provides Qemu guest images and many scientific applications can be quickly and easily installed via the *pkg* command.
-    Just download the script and run it with the FreeBSD release, memory size in mebibytes, and number of processors to emulate as arguments:
+    Just download the script and run it with the FreeBSD release, memory size in mebibytes, number of processors, and TCP port for SSH connections as arguments:

     ```
+    # sshd normally uses port 22, but that it likely reserved for the
+    # host OS.
+Specify a high-numbered port here that you are sure is
+    # not being used by the host OS.
+    # Use -nographic for the first run so the terminal window is
+    # the console, and we can do some basic testing.
-    sh ./qemu-freebsd-guest 14.2-RELEASE 4096 4
+    sh ./qemu-freebsd-guest.sh 14.2-RELEASE 4096 4 8022 -nographic
     ```

     Run the same command to launch the VM again in the future.